jasur-2902/CarRecognition/README.md

 # CarRecognition - AI Model

 This is one of the best vehicle recognition applications.
 It can determine the car's license plate number, color, model, brand, and year.

 **Author: Jasurbek Shukurov**

+## Why?
+This model runs with the highest accuracy compared to other models existing in the market.

 ## Features

 - **License Plate Recognition**: Accurately detects and recognizes license plate numbers from images.